 PARP is short for Poly (ADP-ribose) polymerase.
 It is a protein that helps damaged cells to repair themselves.
 Olaparib stops PARP working.

-Cancer cells with a change in the BRCA gene rely on PARP to keep their DNA healthy.
+Some cancer cells rely on PARP to keep their DNA healthy.
+This includes cancer cells with a change in the BRCA gene.
 So, when olaparib stops PARP from repairing DNA damage, the cancer cells die.

 This type of drug is called a cancer growth blocker.

 How you have it

 Olaparib comes as both capsules and tablets.
 You usually take them two times a day, 12 hours apart.
 How you take them depends on whether you are taking capsules or tablets.